experimentAccount2/slpkg/README.rst

 Copyright
 ---------

-© Dimitris Zlatanidis
+- Copyright © Dimitris Zlatanidis
-Slackware® is a Registered Trademark of Slackware Linux, Inc.
+- Slackware® is a Registered Trademark of Slackware Linux, Inc.
-Linux is a Registered Trademark of Linus Torvalds.
+- Linux is a Registered Trademark of Linus Torvalds.